UnionVMS/USM/database/liquibase/docker/postgres/README.md

 ## Linking to this container

-The maven configuration of the usm-pg-db image includes setting the hostname to cygnus-test.private.
+The maven configuration of the usm-pg-db image includes setting the hostname to cygnus-test.athens.intrasoft-intl.private.
 This means that is possible for a separate application server container to link to this container and use this db in place of the cygnus-test configured datasource.
 See the USM administration service.